 Effective Kotlin Item 41: Use enum to represent a list of values

-When we have to represent a constant set of possible options, a classic choice was to use an enum.
+When we have to represent a constant set of possible options, a classic choice is to use an enum.
 For instance, if our website offers a concrete set of payment methods, we can represent them in our service using the following enum class:

 Since each enum is an instance of the enum class, it can hold values that are always item-specific:

-when expression, we do not need to add
+when expression, we do not need to add an

 else clause when we cover all the values.

-values() function, or top-level
+values() function or the top-level

 enumValueOf function.
 We can also read enum from a

-String using companion object
+String using its companion object’s

-valueOf(String), or top-level
+valueOf(String) or top-level

-ordinal property, implement
+ordinal property and implement the

-Comparable interface, and automatically implement
+Comparable interface.
+Enums also automatically implement

-Enum or sealed class?
+Enum or a sealed class?

 - The advantage of enum classes is that they can be serialized and deserialized out of the box.
-They have companion object methods
+They have the companion object methods

 valueOf(String).
-We can also get enum values by the type using
+We can also get enum values by the type using the

 enumValueOf(String)functions.
 Each enum value has

 - Enum classes represent a concrete set of values, while sealed classes represent a concrete set of classes.
-Since those classes can be object declarations, we can use sealed classes to a certain degree instead of enums, but not the other way around.
+Since these classes can be object declarations, we can use sealed classes to a certain degree instead of enums, but not the other way around.